-• Financial instruments held for trading
+Financial instruments held for trading

-Derivative financial instruments such as options and equity swaps are included under this classification.
+Derivative financial instruments such as futures, forward contracts, options, equity swaps and interest rate swaps are included under this classification.
 The Trust does not designate any derivatives as hedges in a hedging relationship.

-• Financial instruments designated at fair value through profit or loss upon recognition
+Financial instruments designated at fair value through profit or loss upon initial recognition

 These include financial assets that are not held for trading purposes and which may be sold.
-These are investments in exchange traded equity instruments and equity derivative instruments.
+These are investments in exchange traded equity instruments.